A Bank Reconciliation entry is used to match ERPNext account statements with your bank account statements.

 Bank account synchronization

-You can use Plaid (see ERPNext Integrations section) to automatically synchronize your bank account with ERPNext.
+You can use Plaid (see Plaid Integrations page) to automatically synchronize your bank account with ERPNext.
 All your bank transactions will be automatically imported into ERPNext.

 If that payment matches, just click on reconcile to reconcile it with this bank transaction.